uswds/uswds-site/pages/patterns/select-language/two-languages.md

 ### What's the solution?

-Place the language selector button at the top of the screen above site navigation to allow the user to toggle between two languages.
-Place the toggle on the top right of the page for left-to-right-languages and on the top left of the page for right-to-left languages, if possible.
+Place the language selector button at the top right of the screen above site navigation to allow the user to toggle between two languages.

 {:.site-component-section-title}
 ## Guidance